-- Perform a visual inspection of your circuit breaker or fuse box: Check for signs of charring or for loose circuits.
+- Perform a visual wiring inspection of your circuit breaker or fuse box: Check for signs of charring or for loose circuits.

 - Test GFCI outlets: Manually test the reset or test button on your outlets to make sure they shut off and turn back on.

 You can do these few things on your own, but if your home has had any DIY electrical work, it’s important to have a professional check for mistakes.
-According to the United States Consumer Product Safety Commission (CPSC), inadequate or improper home wiring is a leading cause of accidental electrocutions.
+According to the United States Consumer Product Safety Commission (CPSC), inadequate or improper home electrical wiring is a leading cause of accidental electrocution.